kolektiv/freya.docs/introduction/index.rst

 Status
 ------

-Freya recently went 1.0!
-That means we're pretty confident that people can start using it for "real" things -- and that we're happy to try and help with that.
-We've got big plans and ideas for the post-1.0 roadmap too (great introspection tools, hypermedia abstractions, and more).
+Freya went 3.0 in February 2016!
+That means we're pretty confident that people can use it for "real" things -- and that we're happy to try and help with that.
+We've got big plans and ideas for the post-3.0 roadmap too (great introspection tools, hypermedia abstractions, and more).

 If you want to keep an eye on what's coming up, we track everything in the open on